Flooding: how to contain the damage

 To help prevent damage caused by flooding, here are some tips that you can easily implement on your own—or with the help of a specialist.

-As a result, the average cost of damage from a flooded basement alone is $43,000 in Canada.
+After a flood in Toronto in 2013, the Insurance Bureau of Canada estimated the average cost of damage for a flooded basement was $43,000.
 As you can see, it isn’t only the water that rises quickly!

 Fortunately, there are many things you can do on your own, or with the help of a specialist, so you don’t find yourself knee-deep in water.